Sam Nguyen at a harbour-side cafe in Hobart

 Sam Nguyen

 Ex-engineer.
 Semi-retired at 42.
-Living on $36k/yr while $480k compounds.
+Café income covers most of life while the portfolio compounds.

 Hobart, TASPart-time barista / café manager (was: software engineer)Single, no children